nhabuiduc/TypescriptSyntaxPaste/README.md

 # TypescriptSyntaxPaste

--Visual Studio Extension which converts C# SYNTAX to Typescript SYNTAX, you just need to Copy C# code, and paste into Typescript.ts source code.
+- Visual Studio Extension which converts C# SYNTAX to Typescript SYNTAX, you just need to Copy C# code, and paste into Typescript.ts source code.

 - There is option which will convert class/struct to Typescript interface.
 (In VS 2015 goto Tool->Option->Typescript Paste-> Convert to interface:true)